Energy energy efficiency and conservation

 Did you know?

-With the help of the ENERGY STAR® program, as of December 2014, families and businesses have saved $360 billion on utility bills, while reducing greenhouse gas emissions by 2.5 billion metric tons since 1992.
+With the help of the ENERGY STAR® program, between 1992 and 2014, families and businesses saved $362 billion on utility bills and avoided emissions of 2.5 billion metric tons of greenhouse gasses

 Energy efficiency means using less energy to provide the same level of energy services.
-Examples include replacing incandescent light bulbs with compact fluorescent bulbs and purchasing energy-efficient appliances and electronic equipment.
+For example, replacing incandescent light bulbs with compact fluorescent or light-emitting diode (LED) bulbs and purchasing energy-efficient appliances and electronic equipment.